For the Lord’s portion is his people. Jacob is the lot of his inheritance. Deuteronomy 32:9

 Interpreting the Present Time

 54 He said to the crowds also, “When you see a cloud rising from the west, immediately you say, ‘A shower is coming,’ and so it happens.
 55 When a south wind blows, you say, ‘There will be a scorching heat,’ and it happens.
 56 You hypocrites!
-You know how to interpret the appearance of the earth and the sky, but how is it that you don’t interpret this time?
+You know how to interpret the appearance of the earth and the sky, but how is it that you do not interpret this time?

 Reconciling with Your Adversary

-57 Why don’t you judge for yourselves what is right?
-58 For when you are going with your adversary before the magistrate, try diligently on the way to be released from him, lest perhaps he drag you to the judge, and the judge deliver you to the officer, and the officer throw you into prison.
+57 Why do you not judge for yourselves what is right?
+58 For when you are going with your adversary before the magistrate, try diligently on the way to be released from him, lest he drag you to the judge, and the judge deliver you to the officer, and the officer throw you into prison.
 59 I tell you, you will by no means get out of there, until you have paid the very last penny.”

 56 Yet they tempted and rebelled against the Most High God,